ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

 \subsection{Experimental setup}

 We implemented a working prototype of \acronym\ as well as the Neuro-Symbolic model explained in Section~\ref{subsec:neuro} using the Python language (version 3.12).
 We run our experiments on a machine of our department running Ubuntu 20.04.4 LTS and equipped with an AMD EPYC Processor x86-64, an NVIDIA A100 GPU (80 GB), with $43.5$ GBs RAM allocated.
-In the following, we provide details about our experimental setup.